trufflesuite/trufflesuite.com/public/docs/advanced/build_processes.md

   // WORKING_DIRECTORY: root location of the project
   // BUILD_DESTINATION_DIRECTORY: expected destination of built assets (important for `truffle serve`)
   // BUILD_CONTRACTS_DIRECTORY: root location of your build contract files (.sol.js)
-  // WEB3_PROVIDER_LOCATION: rpc configuration as a string, as a URL needed for web3's http provider.
   //
   build: "webpack"
 }